5l1v3r1/ultradoser/README.md

 # ultradoser
-Ultra Doser a Programm To Dos  Attack
+Ultra Doser a Program To Dos  Attack